 Non-songwriters aren’t used to hearing where songs come from.
 We talk about it all the time, but other folks aren’t going around always talking song like we are!
 So It can feel magical and so inclusive when you let them in on the song creation process.
 It’s always interesting to hear about where a song comes from.

 7. You don’t have to intro every song

-My rule of thumb is if you have a 3 song set, you should say a little something between each song.
+My rule of thumb is if I have a 3 song set, I’ll say a little something between each song.

 8. Share stories from the writing room

 Did something funny happen with a cowriter when you wrote the song?
 Share it!

 Was the song almost not written because of crazy circumstances that happened that day?
 Tell us about that close call!

 Give your audience a glimpse into your life as a singer/songwriter.
 It’s not every day that people get to hear stories behind the music.